Best workflow software for growing teams

 Try using it for repeating processes and you hit walls fast.
 Creating new instances of the same workflow requires duplicating boards.
 Tracking where things stand across hundreds of running processes becomes chaos.
 The tool fights you because it wasn’t built for this.

-Companies often spend months trying to make project management tools work for repeating workflows before realizing the category mismatch.
-That wasted time could have been spent automating everything in a weekend with the right tool.
+Companies often spend painful months trying to make project management tools work for repeating workflows before realizing the category mismatch.
+That wasted time could’ve been spent automating everything in a weekend with the right tool.

 Genuinely good for projects:

 Fair credit where it’s due.
-For actual project management - marketing campaigns, product launches, construction projects, event planning - Monday.com works beautifully.
+For project management - marketing campaigns, product launches, construction projects, event planning - Monday.com works beautifully.
 The visual interface makes status obvious.
-The timeline features help manage dependencies.
-Collaboration is genuinely good.
+Timeline features help manage dependencies.

 Use it for: